igorcmvaz/netuno-automator/README.md

 * `label`: Label of the metric given by Netuno 4 (e.g. `Volume consumido médio de água pluvial (litros/dia)`)
 * `value`: Value of the metric resulted from the simulation
 * `unit`: Unit in which the metric is displayed (e.g. `liters/day`)

-**NOTE**: During the operation, mouse and keyboard inputs are simulated to operate the Netuno 4 GUI.
-Therefore, using the machine for other purposes is not possible, as any interferences with keyboard, mouse and application focus may cause unexpected behavior.
-In case you need to make an unplanned stop of the process, try to move the *mouse to the top right corner of the screen*, which will trigger `PyAutoGUI`'s fail-safe feature and stop the script.

 ## Setup